bensoer/vessel/README.md

 - CONN.CLOSE - Sent from Node to Master to tell Master node is gracefully closing and to terminate the connection on its side
 - SHUTDOWN - Sent to main thread to stop process and start shutdown

-ERROR - For errors with any of the above commands
+ERROR - For errors with the Vessel system and its execution

 ## Resources
 Install Python Non-Interactively: